 Compare private student loan providers

-Offering one of the more generous need-based financial aid packages out there, Yale makes sure students take on as little student debt as possible.
+As the second most endowed university in America, Yale is able to offer one of the more generous need-based financial aid packages out there.
 But sometimes even the best financial aid package doesn’t cover everything.
 In that case, you might want to consider your private student loan options.